auth0/docs/articles/quickstart/backend/django/01-authorization.md

 In previous steps, we added methods to the `views.py` file.
 We need to map those methods to URLs.

-Django has a <a href="https://docs.djangoproject.com/en/2.2/topics/http/urls/" target="_blank">URL dispatcher</a> that lets you map URL patterns to views.
+Django has a <a href="https://docs.djangoproject.com/en/2.2/topics/http/urls/" target="_blank" rel="noreferrer">URL dispatcher</a> that lets you map URL patterns to views.

 Create the file `urls.py` in your application folder.
 Add the URL patterns.